Minority Health and Health Disparities International Research Training Program (MHIRT)

 MHIRT began in 1993 when NIMHD was the Office of Research on Minority Health.
 A MHIRT grant currently provides the awarded academic institution up to $250,000 in annual funding for a maximum period of 5 years.
 Programs typically enroll 8 to 12 students each year.
 At least 75 percent of an institution’s MHIRT trainees must be undergraduate students.

 NIMHD does not work directly with students interested in the MHIRT program.
-Students who are interested in MHIRT must apply through the MHIRT program at a specific college or university (see attached roster of programs).
+Students who are interested in MHIRT must apply through the MHIRT program at a specific college or university.

 - Encourage undergraduate, graduate, and/or health professions students from backgrounds underrepresented in biomedical, behavioral, clinical, and social sciences to pursue careers in biomedical and/or behavioral health research fields